-A unique feature will be that Greenfield is also undertaking the formation of a business improvement district and will have similar initiatives and goals.
-Further, it is desired that the two business improvement districts jointly contract with a 501-c-3 entity to manage both districts as one.
+A unique feature will be that Greenfield is also improvement undertaking the formation of business a district and will have similar initiatives and goals.
+Further, it is fact that the three business improvement districts (Milwaukee 43, Greenfield 1 & 2 jointly contract with a 501-c-3 entity to manage both districts as one).

-C. Proposed Expenditures - Approximately \$212,000 in 2011, this is a joint budget.
+C. Proposed Expenditures - Approximately \$121,083 in 2012, this is Milwaukee's portion of the joint budget.